 Everyone feels anxious at one time or another.
-But did you know that tapping into your five senses may help calm your worries?
+But did you know that engaging your five senses may help calm your worries?

 Not everyone experiences anxiety in the same way, and what may offer anxiety relief to you may not work for someone else.